TheJacksonLaboratory/mvar-utility/README.md

         java -jar mvar-utility-all.jar /path/to/data_file.vcf batch_size=integer
     </code>

-    The "chr" parameter is needed when inserting files that have been splitted by chromosomes.
-The order of the chromosomes can be set in this file, and it will be respected when inserting the data.
-The chromosome file should be located in the same path/folder where the vcf file(s) is/are.
-    Both "batch_size" is optional and the default value is 1000.
+    The "batch_size" is optional and the default value is 1000.

-    To insert multiple files by chromosomes (one file per chromosome, for very large files, the insertion is more efficient on files that are split into smaller files):
+    To insert multiple files, a folder where the files are located can be passed as a parameter:
     <code>
-        java -jar mvar-utility-all.jar /path/to/data_folder batch_size=integer chr=chromosomes.txt
+        java -jar mvar-utility-all.jar /path/to/data_folder batch_size=integer
     </code>

     The command above requires Java 8 to be installed and possible the following JVM parameters to be set up depending on the size of the data to insert into the database.